ignacio108/CVE_Management_Service/node-express/README.md

 	mongo:latest

-Para crear la imagen de node.js
+To create the node.js image

 docker build -t ~/nodejs-image:1.0 .

-Para conectarse al bash del contendor
+To connect to the bash of the contender

 docker exec -it mongodb mongosh \
 		-u MONGO_INITDB_ROOT_USERNAME \